yabje/scoresaber-wiki/wiki/ranking/criteria/mapping-criteria.md

 - The addendum includes suggestions that are not explicitly about rankability but can aid a map in getting through quality checks.
 - Note that while sections in the addendum do not have to be followed explicitly, excessive abuse of the suggestions can be reason for a map to be denied.

-Lastly, the appendix includes examples and clarification of issues referenced in the criteria.
+Lastly, the appendix includes examples and clarification of issues referenced in the mapping criteria.

 Formatting for referencing criteria is as follows:
 (Main Section).(Subsection).(Criteria).
 The main section designations are R for rules, G for guidelines, and A for addendum.
 The subsections are designated by a number underneath each main section.
 Each individual criteria is ordered alphabetically under the subsection to which it applies.